Document Type : Original Article

 Abstract

-Background: Online education has become more popular in recent years.
-Nevertheless, students may face challenges in online courses that can influence their academic self-efficacy (ASF).
-However, a comprehensive and localized tool for measuring ASF in online courses in Iran is needed.
-This study aimed to validate transcultural adaptation and psychometrically evaluate the Online Learning Self-Efficacy Scale (OLSES) among high school seniors in Bandar Abbas City.
+Background: The rise of online education has introduced various challenges that can impact Students' Academic Self-efficacy (ASF).
+A comprehensive and localized tool to measure ASF in online courses in Iran is essential.
+This study aims to validate the transcultural adaptation and psychometric evaluation of the Online Learning Self-Efficacy Scale (OLSES) among high school seniors in Bandar Abbas City.

-Results: The results showed that the OLSES questionnaire had acceptable face and content validity, concurrent validity, construct validity, and reliability.
-The mean Content Validity Ratio (CVR) and Content Validity Index (CVI) values for the items were 0.88 and 0.83, respectively.
-The Pearson correlation coefficient between the OLSES and ASEQ scores was 0.56.
-The OLSES questionnaire had a valid three-factor structure, measuring online learning self-efficacy (OLSE) in online learning environments, technology self-efficacy, and time management.
-These factors explained 63.606% of the total variance, with variances of 25.87%, 18.78%, and 13.23%, respectively.
-The CFA indicated that the three-factor model was better for the data than the one-factor model, with acceptable fit indices: SRMR=0.021 and CMIN/DF=2.39.
-The number of items in the OLSES questionnaire remained unchanged at 22 throughout the validity and reliability assessments.
-The overall scale had a Cronbach’s alpha coefficient of 0.95 and a test-retest reliability of 0.79.
+Results: The OLSES demonstrated acceptable levels of face and content validity, as well as concurrent validity, construct validity, and reliability.
+The mean Content Validity Ratio (CVR) and Content Validity Index (CVI) were 0.88 and 0.83, respectively.
+The correlation coefficient between OLSES and ASEQ scores was 0.56.
+The OLSES revealed a valid three-factor structure, encompassing online learning self-efficacy, technology self-efficacy, and time management, which accounted for 63.606% of the total variance (25.87%, 18.78%, and 13.23%, respectively).
+CFA confirmed that the three-factor model fit the data better than a one-factor model, with fit indices indicating good model fit (SRMR=0.021, CMIN/DF=2.39).
+The OLSES retained 22 items throughout validity and reliability assessments, achieving a Cronbach’s alpha of 0.95 and test-retest reliability of 0.79.

-Conclusion: The OLSES questionnaire was a valid and reliable measure of OLSES among high school seniors.
-It can be used to assess students’ confidence in online learning.
+Conclusion: The OLSES is a valid and reliable measure of online learning self-efficacy among high school seniors, providing a valuable tool for assessing students' confidence in online learning environments.

 Highlights